-The record date for determining shareholders eligible to vote online at the virtual Meeting was March 16, 2020.
-As of the close of business on that date, we had outstanding 77,493,876 shares of common stock.
+The record date for determining shareholders eligible to vote at the Meeting was March 15, 2021.
+As of the close of business on that date, we had outstanding 201,018,270 shares of common stock.
 Each share of common stock is entitled to one vote on each matter and shareholders may not cumulate their votes.

-A list of shareholders entitled to vote online at the virtual Meeting will be available for examination by any shareholder for any purpose relevant to the Meeting electronically on the virtual meeting website during the Meeting for those in attendance, and during ordinary business hours at our offices at 2445 Technology Forest Boulevard, Building 4, 12th Floor, The Woodlands, Texas 77381 for ten days prior to the Meeting.
+A list of shareholders entitled to vote at the Meeting will be available for examination by any shareholder for any purpose relevant to the Meeting electronically on the virtual meeting website during the Meeting for those in attendance, and during ordinary business hours at our offices at 2445 Technology Forest Boulevard, Building 4, 12th Floor, The Woodlands, Texas 77381, for ten days prior to the Meeting.